Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

-\reffig{fig:example_cluster} shows the model predictions for one of the training sets, while \reffig{fig:boxplot_cluster} presents the box-plot for the prediction quality of each method (see also \reftab{tab:result}).
-Similar to the test case of Neal dataset with abundant outliers, the proposed ITGP shows significantly better performance than other methods.
-The one-step weighting does not improve the precision in this case.
-Note this is actually a heteroscedastic problem, hence, the results can be further improved by using heteroscedastic kernels.
+\reffig{fig:example_cluster} shows model predictions using the Mat\'{e}rn 5/2 kernel for one of the synthetic clusters, while \reffig{fig:boxplot_cluster} presents the box plot for the overall performance with different kernels (see also \reftab{tab:cluster_bench}).
+In general, the results are not sensitive to the choice of kernel, though the Matérn 5/2 kernel seems slightly favored by t-lik GP.
+The proposed ITGP again shows significantly better performance than GP and $t$-lik GP in this problem, where the data is contaminated by abundant and skewed outliers (binary stars).

+It is noteworthy that ITGP with a simple homoscedastic kernel provides remarkable performance even in this heteroscedastic problem.
+Nevertheless, using a universal variance will trim more data points than optimal in the region where the noise is greater than average (e.g., at $G \simeq 17$), which may lower the local efficiency and lead to bias.
+It is probably why doubling the sample size only brings minor improvement in the RMSE of ITGP.
+The results can be further improved by using heteroscedastic kernels in principle.
+We leave such exploration to future work.